Why Every Designer Needs Fashion Merchandising

 If you’re set on having an expert manage your fashion merchandising, be sure to hire someone educated in merchandising and experienced in retail.
 However, if you don’t want to go through the tedious process of looking for and interviewing candidates, there is another option.
 You can fulfill your production and merchandising needs all in one place by working with TEG.

 Our full-service fashion development and production house provides creative strategy planning for emerging and established fashion designers alike.
-If you want to get your brand off the ground or successfully launch your next fashion line, we can guide you through every step of the fashion merchandising process.
+So if you want to get your brand off the ground or successfully launch your next fashion line, we can guide you through every step of the fashion merchandising process.

-In addition to creative strategy planning, our expertise provides high-quality creative services like fabric and trim sourcing that you won’t find elsewhere.
-Our top-of-the-line sourcing managers skillfully guide you through sampling fabric swatches, negotiating minimums and prices, tracking orders, and more.
+In addition to creative strategy planning, our expertise provides high-quality creative services like fabric and trim sourcing.
+For example, our top-of-the-line sourcing managers skillfully guide you through sampling fabric swatches, negotiating minimums and prices, tracking orders, and more.

 Los Angeles: 800-916-0910 | San Francisco: 415-324-8779